EagleEye1107/TrojanNet/README.md

 # TrojanNet
-This repository is for educationnal purpose
+This repository is for educational purposes